Grapes

 Winemaking notes

-Budeshuri Saperavi thrives in both qvevri and oak - qvevri brings spice and minerality, while barrel aging adds polish and roundness.
+Budeshuri Saperavi performs beautifully in both qvevri and oak - qvevri emphasizes spice, minerality, and savory depth, while barrel aging adds polish and aromatic complexity.

 Key producers

-Leading producers include Kortavebis Marani, Orgo, Nika Wine, Teliani Valley (limited releases), and several boutique maranis experimenting with single-vineyard Budeshuri bottlings.
+Notable producers include Kortavebis Marani, Orgo, Nika Wine, Teliani Valley (limited releases), and several boutique maranis crafting single-vineyard Budeshuri bottlings.

 Summary